-Likely, the clarity of that difficult situation would highlight for you the small number of elements that radiate with huge significance to you, while most everything else would readily fall by the wayside.
+Likely, the clarity of that problematic situation would highlight the small number of elements that radiate with immense significance to you.
+At the same time, most everything else would readily fall by the wayside.

 Clutter doesn’t just happen with physical stuff; it’s everywhere.
-There is so much in life that continues to take up space solely on merit of its always having been there.
-The scarcity mindset points us all to a life that is too full for a peaceful and successful existence.
+So much in life continues to take up space solely on the merit of its always having been there.
+The scarcity mindset points us all to a life that is too full for a peaceful and prosperous existence.

-I wouldn’t have chosen to get rid of the things that I lost.
-I would have said that they were all important.
-But harsh experience made it clear that wasn’t the case.
-It highlighted that I was surrounded with waste… and by extension, opportunity.
+I wouldn’t have chosen to get rid of the things I lost.
+I would have said that they were all essential to me.
+But the harsh experience made it clear that wasn’t the case.
+Instead, it highlighted that I was surrounded by waste, and by extension, opportunity.